JLLeitschuh/security-research/bulk-pr-generation/partial-path-traversal/PR_MESSAGE.md

 You have a few options options to perform vulnerability disclosure.
 However, I'd like to suggest the following 2 options:

  1. Request a CVE number from GitHub by creating a repository-level [GitHub Security Advisory](https://docs.github.com/en/code-security/repository-security-advisories/creating-a-repository-security-advisory).
 This has the advantage that, if you provide sufficient information, GitHub will automatically generate Dependabot alerts for your downstream consumers, resolving this vulnerability more quickly.
  2. Reach out to the team at Snyk to assist with CVE issuance.
 They can be reached at the [Snyk's Disclosure Email](mailto:report@snyk.io).
+Note: Please include `JLLeitschuh Disclosure` in the subject of your email so it is not missed.

 ## Detecting this and Future Vulnerabilities